Itteringham Mill - Quality Guest Rooms and Self-Catering Holiday Cottage Accommodation In North Norfolk

 The solar panels

 We decided to install solar panels because most of our hot water demand is during the summer months.
 We therefore thought this would reduce significantly the amount of electricity used to heat water (which we could offset against the additional electricity imported during the winter to heat the house).
 We ordered the solar panels from Smart Energy in 2006 but put off installing them until July 2009 because we were not clear where our hot water tank would be after our renovations.
 We were extremely lucky to have them installed when we did because Smart Energy went into liquidation a couple of days after the installation.
 Our solar panels cost around £7000.
-From June 2011 we expect to receive payments under the Renewable Heat Incentive for using them for heating hot water.
-We're not sure how this scheme will operate but the government has recently said that it will not pull the plug on these incentives despite the current financial crisis.
+However, because hot water demand from our guests is first thing in the morning we effectively use the heat pump to heat water, with the solar panels only providing a minor top up.

 The heat pump